addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Using 'curl' or your browser test connectivity to each load balancer node.
 Rerun/refresh a few times.

-**Expected result:** You should only be able to access one Web Server through either load balancer node.
-(Cross-zone load balancing is disabled by default)
+**Expected result:** You should be able to access both Web Servers through either load balancer node.

 .. code-block::